loganmc10/openshift-edge-installer/edge/docs/HYPERSHIFT.md

 ## Hosted cluster configuration
 See the [configuration example](../install-config-hypershift-example.yaml) for a list of valid options.
 Not every option that is valid for standard clusters is valid for hosted clusters.

-You should not define any control-plane/master nodes, as Hypershift clusters do not require them.
+You should not define any control plane nodes, as Hypershift clusters do not require them.